 Keep your bill of sale, delivery slip, or some other appropriate payment record.
 The date on the bill establishes the warranty period should service be required.
 If service is performed, it is in your best interest to obtain and keep all receipts.
 This written warranty gives you specific legal rights.
 You may also have other rights that vary from state to state.
-Service under this warranty must be obtained by contacting Electrolux Home Products:
+Service under this warranty must be obtained by following these steps, in order: